Mx-CrystalJ/IP1-The-Mental-Mountain-Hub/README.md

 -
 - [Bootstrap Docs](https://getbootstrap.com/docs/5.3)
-- [Gemini](https://gemini.google.com) as a learning tool, no code was directly used.
+- [Gemini](https://gemini.google.com) as a learning and content creation tool, no code was directly used.

 All additional sources [research](/documentation/research.md).